LION'S EAR TEA|

 It is also anti-asthmatic and has anti-diarrhea properties.

 Another application is as and adjuvant in treatment of an overactive thyroid gland.

 In Trinidad's traditional medicine, and infusion is used against fever, coughs, womb prolapsed and malaria.

 The group of plants, called Leonotis, are also called Motherworth; they posses some similar properties.

-Leonotis nepetifolia and leonurus are excellent heart tonic, they are able to calm palpitations, tachycardia (faster than normal heart rate at rest) and irregular heartbeats.
+Leonotis nepetifolia and leonurus are excellent heart tonics, they are able to calm palpitations, tachycardia (faster than normal heart rate at rest) and irregular heartbeats.